openfheorg/openfhe-development/src/core/include/math/math_backends.md

 - Integration of `NTL` library with `OpenFHE`
 - Only available when `NTL` or `GMP` is enabled using `CMAKE`

-This is an integration of the NTL library with PALISADE, and is only available when NTL/GMP is enabled using CMAKE.
+This is an integration of the NTL library with OpenFHE, and is only available when NTL/GMP is enabled using CMAKE.

 # Supported Math Operations